On This Day in History: August 18

 - German engineer Karl Jatho allegedly flies his self-made, motored gliding airplane four months before the first flight of the Wright brothers.

-- Major hurricane strikes Martinique, leaving 700 dead.
+- A major hurricane strikes Martinique, leaving 700 dead.

 - Franco-Prussian War: Battle of Gravelotte is fought.